|

 consists in the actualization of that promise, an actualization achieved by

-particularly revealing, but increasing the extent of the match between those
+revealing, but increasing the extent of the match between those facts and the

-of a mature science realize how much mop-up work of this sort a paradigm
+practitioners of a mature science realize how much mop-up work of this sort a

-leaves to be done or quite how fascinating such work can prove to be in the
+paradigm leaves to be done or quite how fascinating such work can prove to be

 normal science.
 Closely examined,